Movements for the annexation of Canada to the United States: 1900s

-After the discovery of gold in the Yukon, many Canadians propose to annex parts of Alaska currently controlled by the United States, by calling for a revision in the original map of the boundary line between the Russian Empire and the United States.
-The US offered to lease the territory but not to give it back.
+After the discovery of gold in the Yukon, many Canadians proposed to annex parts of Alaska currently controlled by the United States, by calling for a revision in the original map of the boundary line between the Russian Empire and the United States.
+The United States offered to lease the territory to Canada but not to give it back.
 London and Washington agreed on arbitration, with one member of the panel from Canada.
-In 1903 the Chief Justice of Britain sided with the Americans to resolve the map dispute in favour of the United States.
-Many Canadians felt a sense of betrayal on the part of the British government, whose own national interest required close ties to the United States, regardless of the interests of Canada.
+In 1903, the Chief Justice of Britain sided with the Americans to resolve the map dispute in favour of the United States.
+Many Canadians felt a sense of betrayal on the part of the British government, whose national interest required close ties to the United States regardless of the interests of Canada.

+1930s

-The 1932 establishment of the International Peace Garden on the North Dakota–Manitoba border honored the long lasting friendship between the two countries rather than attempts at annexation.
+The 1932 establishment of the International Peace Garden on the North Dakota–Manitoba border honoured the long-lasting friendship between the two countries rather than attempts at annexation.

-Newfoundland in the mid-20th century
+Newfoundland in the late 1940s

-While the Dominion of Newfoundland was still separate from Canada, during World War II, a party known as the Economic Union Party sought closer ties with the United States.
-However, Canada objected to the possibility, and the British government, which controlled Newfoundland as a colony, would not allow it to consider annexation with the United States in any referendum.
-Instead, the EUP sought an independent "responsible government" that would then explore American annexation.
+While the Dominion of Newfoundland was still separate from Canada, before 1949, a party known as the Economic Union Party (EUP) sought closer ties with the United States.
+However, Canada objected to the possibility, and the British government, which administered the Dominion of Newfoundland as a de facto colony under an appointed Commission of Government, would not allow it to consider annexation with the United States in any referendum.
+Instead, the EUP sought to resume "responsible government" and would then explore American annexation.
 A referendum showed a plurality in support of independence, but not a majority; a runoff referendum resulted in Newfoundland instead confederating with Canada to become the tenth province.

-Modern annexationist groups

-Two modern provincial political parties have proposed that their province secede from Canada to join the United States.
-Neither attracted significant support.
+1980s

 The Unionest Party was a provincial political party in Saskatchewan in 1980 that promoted the union of the western provinces with the United States.
 It was the most politically successful annexationist group, but its success was both short-lived and extremely limited in scope.
 The party briefly had two members in the Legislative Assembly of Saskatchewan, both of whom crossed the floor from another party, but dissolved within a few weeks after failing to qualify for official party status.

+The original Parti 51 was a short-lived political party in Quebec in the 1980s that advocated Quebec's admission to the United States as the 51st state.
+The party won just 3,846 votes, or 0.11 percent of the popular vote in the province, in the 1989 election — fewer votes than the Marxist–Leninists or the satirical Lemon Party — and was dissolved the following year.